Country number: 73

 We visit the Gallipoli Peninsula and view the heart-breaking memorials to the dead of 1916, when, the ill-fated Allied campaign, utilizing the ANZAC troops, was forced to concede victory to the Turks and withdraw.
 We then cross the famous Dardanelles by ferry, before following the shoreline of the Sea of Marmara to Istanbul, (previously incarnated as Byzantium and then Constantinople), yet another memorable highlight.
 It is the world’s only city spanning two continents.
 Non negotiables are the iconic Blue Mosque, the opulent Topkapi Palace (during the reign of Ottoman Sultan Suleiman the Magnificent, there were 1,000 women living in 250 rooms of the harem here), the historic Sultanahmet area and views of the boats and bridges of the Bosphorus.
 Leonardo da Vinci submitted plans to build a bridge across the Straits in 1503, but the Galata Bridge wasn’t actually constructed until 2001.
 We also wander into the impressive sixth century (floodlit) Sunken Palace cisterns and the Hagia Sofia, (a mosque for a time, now a museum but for 900 years the greatest church in Christendom).
 As you would expect, this is a vibrant and multi-faceted city, but my favourite stop (more than once) is the Grand Bazaar, with its tempting glass lamps and pyramids of bright ceramic balls.
 It’s said to be the world’s largest outdoor market, with 64 streets, 4,000 shops, and 25,000 workers.

-With its cafe culture, Istanbul is also a great place for a final sample of mezze and kebabs and the salty yoghurt drink called, ayran, The Turks boast that their cocking is second only to French.
+With its cafe culture, Istanbul is also a great place for a final sample of mezze and kebabs and the salty yoghurt drink called ayran, The Turks boast that their cooking is second only to French.
 It is very good, but I don’t think I will be squaring up to aubergines for a while after I get home.

 The name of Turkey is thought to come from Turchia, the word Italian observers used to refer to Anatolia.